 What areas do you cover ?

-We work regularly throughout England & Wales, however will also travel further North to Scotland or abroad, as required.
+We work regularly throughout England & South Wales, however will also travel further afield if required, including into mainland Europe.

 Do you confirm bookings in writing?

-Yes, we issue a printed contract showing all the details about your function, which is signed by both parties.
+Yes, we issue a printed contract showing all the details about your event, which is signed by both parties.